These can be returned to most major mobile retailers. Some local schools and charity shops also collect old mobiles for recycling.

 Each year over 21 million old CDs are thrown away in the UK.
 A new online service allows you to trade in your unwanted CDs for cash.
 Musicmagpie pays between 25p and £3 for each CD sent in using its free service, simply type in the barcode numbers from your old discs to see how much they’re worth.

 Think about upgrading before replacing.
 However, you can donate your defective/obsolete computer equipment to nearby not-for-profit organisations that combine good environmental practice with social benefits by training the unemployed.

 Please note that when getting rid of your old computer equipment you should ensure that you first remove and any personal information that you may have stored on them, such as photographs and letters.

-Community Transport is an alternative organisation who may be able to collect bulky items which are ‘too good to throw’.
+Community Transport may be able to collect bulky items which are ‘too good to throw’.
 They have bases in Great Bridge and Wolverhampton where items can also be purchased.

 'Loaves n Fishes' is a Christian based project located in the borough of Sandwell, serving those suffering hardship in parts of Birmingham and the Black Country.

 Donations of furniture, other household goods, children’s items and clothing are provided to disadvantaged people free of charge.
 Beds, bedding and curtains are particularly sought-after.

 27 Lotus Drive, Cradley Heath, West Midlands B64 5PN

 www.loavesnfishes.co.uk / email@example.com / 0121 559 7443